 Free choice versus free will: one exists and the other doesn’t

 In my earlier blogs on fate or wyrd, I have tried to explain why we can’t really oversee which impact our so-called choices will have on our lives.
-We are part of a larger web, an unmeasurable three-dimensional tapestry which is being woven by all creatures on earth as we speak.
+We are part of a larger web, an unmeasurable three-dimensional tapestry which is being woven, as we speak, by all creatures on earth together.
 Therefore, we can hope to influence but never to purposefully control the exact direction into which we are heading.
 What does this mean for the concepts of free will and free choice?
 Do they exist at all?
 To discuss this properly I must first point out that the two aren’t interchangeable.
 Free choice is not the same as free will.
 The fact that we aren’t able to choose exactly what we want with our lives, doesn’t mean we cannot exercise our free will.
-It is only somewhat limited.
+It is only somewhat limited by circumstances.

 The past creates the present and thus the future